butttcoin/TradingCompetitionAirdrop/readme.md

 ANY OTHER FORMAT WILL NOT BE ACCEPTED!
 (However, you may put the twitter address first and then the ETH address).

+If you have any questions, do not use 0xBUTT email address.
+Use info@0xbutt.com instead.